cjorosco/Portfolio/README.md

 * Identify the positive impacts and contributions of Predictive Analytics in combating these diseases.
 * Identify ethical and privacy issues with the prediction of the diseases.

-With Electronic Health Records (EHR) being the norm, the likelihood of inadvertent disclosure of this data will happen.
+With Electronic Health Records (EHR) being the norm, the likelihood of inadvertent disclosure of this data is an important issue.
 Even with the most stringent security controls applied to EHR, this does not stop employers, insurers, or other agencies from gaining access to EHR data.
-What are the ramifications for disclosing the results from Predictive Analytics recorded in EHR?